Taita06/Thesis-Template/README.md

 # This template was created by Ta Viet Tai, ICTLAB, FETEL, VNU-HCM University of Science.

 This template was created based on the standards of the 2020 graduation thesis of master students at the VNU-HCM University of Science.
+The content in the template is for reference only.
+The template supports both Vietnamese and English.
+To use English, please comment `\usepackage[vietnamese]{babel}` in `Thesis.tex` file.

 ## The thesis formatting